promila3/tipCal/README.md

 Submitted by: **Your Name Here**

-Time spent: *12* hours spent in total
+Time spent: *XX* hours spent in total

 ## User Stories